MoreOutput/Kwikecart.js/README.md

 	Product markup:
 		* Each product shares a class (.product by default)
 		* A unique ID is attached to the outlined product node in the form of an ID attribute
-		* A form for the add action
+		* A form for the add action which sets the quantity of the item (so it can effectively function as remove)
-		* A form for the remove action
 		* A form for the check item action

 	Cart markup: